dotnet/docs-aspire/docs/azure/integrations-overview.md

 ### Use custom Bicep templates

 When you're targeting Azure as your desired cloud provider, you can use Bicep to define your infrastructure as code.
-[Bicep is a domain-specific language (DSL)](/azure/azure-resource-manager/bicep/overview) for deploying Azure resources declaratively.
 It aims to drastically simplify the authoring experience with a cleaner syntax and better support for modularity and code reuse.

 While .NET Aspire provides a set of prebuilt Bicep templates so that you don't need to write them, there might be times when you either want to customize the templates or create your own.
 This section explains the concepts and corresponding APIs that you can use to customize the Bicep templates.

 > [!IMPORTANT]
 > This section isn't intended to teach you Bicep, but rather to provide guidance on how to create custom Bicep templates for use with .NET Aspire.

-As part of the Azure deployment story for .NET Aspire, the Azure Developer CLI (`azd`) provides an understanding of your .NET Aspire project and the ability to deploy it to Azure.
+As part of the [Azure deployment story for .NET Aspire](../deployment/overview.md), the Azure Developer CLI (`azd`) provides an understanding of your .NET Aspire project and the ability to deploy it to Azure.
 The `azd` CLI uses the Bicep templates to deploy the application to Azure.

-#### Install App Host package
+#### Install `Aspire.Hosting.Azure` package

+When you want to reference Bicep files, it's possible that you're not using any of the Azure hosting integrations.
+In this case, you can still reference Bicep files by installing the `Aspire.Hosting.Azure` package.
+This package provides the necessary APIs to reference Bicep files and customize the Azure resources.

+> [!TIP]
+> If you're using any of the Azure hosting integrations, you don't need to install the `Aspire.Hosting.Azure` package, as it's a transitive dependency.

 To use any of this functionality, the [📦 Aspire.Hosting.Azure](https://nuget.org/packages/Aspire.Hosting.Azure) NuGet package must be installed: